amurph24/getFilesC/README.md

 # getFilesC
-move specified files from one dir to another
+Move specified files from one dir to another.

+This executable was tested on a Debian system, will not work on Windows or MACOS.

 ## Required Dependencies
 ```